dotnet/android/Documentation/workflow/HowToAddNewApiLevel.md

 - Add new level to `/build-tools/xaprepare/xaprepare/ConfigAndData/Dependencies/AndroidToolchain.cs`:
   - `new AndroidPlatformComponent ("platform-S_r01", apiLevel: "S", pkgRevision: "1"),`

-At this point, you can run `Xamarin.Android.sln /t:Prepare` using your usual mechanism, and the new platform will be downloaded to your local Android SDK.
+At this point, you can run `Xamarin.Android.sln -t:Prepare` using your usual mechanism, and the new platform will be downloaded to your local Android SDK.

 ### Generate `params.txt` File